Carol-Long/carol-long.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
+I am a Postdoctoral Fellow at the [ETH Zurich AI Center](https://ai.ethz.ch/).
 My research focuses on building **reliable, responsible, and trustworthy AI**, spanning two main directions:

-1. **AI safety** — understanding the risks of AI agents and developing watermarking techniques for large language models.
+1. **AI safety** — understanding the risks of AI agents and developing watermarking algorithms for large language models.
 2. **Trustworthy applications of AI agents** — designing robust, reliable methods that enable safe AI adoption in critical domains such as supply chain management and manufacturing.

 I draw on tools and frameworks from optimization, information theory, probability, and statistics.

-I am joining the [ETH Zurich AI Center](https://ai.ethz.ch/) as a Postdoctoral Fellow.
 I completed my Ph.D. in Applied Mathematics at Harvard and my undergraduate studies in Math and Computer Science at [NYU Courant](https://cims.nyu.edu/dynamic/).
 My industry experience includes [Citadel](https://www.citadel.com) and [Meta](https://about.meta.com).

 # News
 ### May 2026